gbd77rc/esp32-iot-x509/docs/DeviceSensorSetup.md

 Connect the negative and positive probes and the LED should light up.
 Switch the probes around if not.
 Now you know which side is the negative.

 > On a side note, the resistor value is 330ohms used for each LED.
-This may not be correct depending on the LED colour value, but should not any real problem.
+This may not be correct depending on the LED colour value, but should not cause any real problem.
 The main problem will be that the LED will not be bright as it could be.
 For brightness control, the GPIO pins should support analog mode.

 ### Wiring The Sensors